klahnakoski/mo-dots/docs/README.md

 &gt;&gt;&gt; c = a + b
 c == {"a":66, "b":["hello", "world"]}
 </pre>
- 9. property names are coerced to unicode - it appears Python's `object.getattribute()` is called with `str()` even when using `from __future__ import unicode_literals`
+ 9. property names are coerced to unicode - it appears Python2.7 `object.getattribute()` is called with `str()` even when using `from __future__ import unicode_literals`